acammack/chat_web/README.md

 Running
 -------

-Building this project requires `git` to be in your `PATH` and either GNU make or rebar and relx.
+In addition to Erlang 18, building this project requires `git` to be in your `PATH` and either GNU make or rebar and relx.
 By default, the application runs on port 8080.
 Change `src/chat_web_app.erl` if a different port is desired.

 To build and start with make, run `make run`.
 To build and start with rebar, run `rebar get-deps; rebar compile; relx -c relx.config;